 systemctl status display-manager --no-pager

-If the graphical login appears but XFCE is missing from the session selector, check that the session file exists:
+If the graphical login appears but Xfce is missing from the session selector, check whether the session file exists:

 ls /usr/share/xsessions/ | grep -i xfce